 On a national level, the 1920s were an era of economic prosperity.
-Technological innovations, such as increasingly affordable automobiles, radios, and household appliances, encouraged consumerism and buying on credit, which in turn resulted left the average American citizen with an unprecedented level of debt.
+Technological innovations, such as increasingly affordable automobiles, radios, and household appliances, encouraged consumerism and buying on credit, which in turn resulted in an unprecedented level of debt on the part of the average American citizen.
 The Great Depression began with a stock market crash in October 1929, which destroyed investments and the savings of many Americans.
 At points, up to 25 percent of the American populace was out of work, and many businesses closed.